 Definition and Scope

-A real estate license permits individuals to mediate in property transactions.
-It covers sales, purchases, leases, and exchanges of immovable property.
-Agents also deal with property transfers involving valuable consideration or company shares.
-This license opens up various opportunities in the real estate field.
+A real estate license gives you the authority to mediate in property transactions.
+That covers sales, purchases, leases, and exchanges of immovable property.
+You’ll also handle property transfers that involve valuable consideration or company shares.
+In short, the license is your key to a wide range of opportunities across the real estate field.

-Real estate professionals in Cyprus must meet high legal and ethical requirements.
-The Real Estate Agents Law of 2010 demands transparency and integrity.
-The Council of Real Estate Agents enforces these standards and monitors agent training.
-Having this license builds credibility, trust with clients, and improves the sector’s reputation.
+Real estate professionals in Cyprus are held to high legal and ethical standards, and that’s by design.
+The Real Estate Agents Law of 2010 demands full transparency and integrity from everyone in the field.
+The Council of Real Estate Agents enforces those standards and keeps a close eye on ongoing agent training.
+Holding this license builds genuine trust with your clients and lifts the reputation of the entire sector.

 How To Become A Real Estate Agent In Cyprus